Blockade of Germany (1939–1945): Historical background

 At the beginning of the First World War in 1914, the United Kingdom used its powerful navy and its geographical location to dictate the movement of the world's commercial shipping.
-Britain dominated the North Sea, the Atlantic Ocean, the Mediterranean Sea and, due to its control of the Suez Canal with France, access into and out of the Indian Ocean for the allied ships, while their enemies were forced to go around Africa.
+Britain dominated the North Sea, the Atlantic Ocean, the Mediterranean Sea and, due to its control of the Suez Canal with France, access into and out of the Indian Ocean for allied ships, while their enemies were forced to go around Africa.
 The Ministry of Blockade published a comprehensive list of items that neutral commercial ships were not to transport to the Central Powers (Germany, Austria-Hungary, and the Ottoman Empire).
-This included food, weapons, gold and silver, flax, paper, silk, copra, minerals such as iron ore and animal hides used in the manufacture of shoes and boots.
-Because Britain and France together controlled 15 of the 20 refuelling points along the main shipping routes, they were able to threaten those who refused to comply, by the withdrawal of their bunker fuel control facilities.
+Goods on the list included food, weapons, gold and silver, flax, paper, silk, copra, minerals such as iron ore and animal hides used in the manufacture of shoes and boots.
+Because Britain and France together controlled 15 of the 20 refuelling points along the main shipping routes, they were able to threaten shipping lines who refused to comply, by the withdrawal of their bunker fuel control facilities.

 In World War I, neutral ships were subject to being stopped to be searched for contraband.
 A large force, known as the Dover Patrol patrolled at one end of the North Sea while another, the Tenth Cruiser Squadron waited at the other.
-The Mediterranean Sea was effectively blocked at both ends and the dreadnought battleships of the Grand Fleet waited at Scapa Flow to sail out and meet any German offensive threat.
-Late in the war a large minefield, known as the Northern Barrage, was deployed between the Faroes and the coast of Norway to further restrict German ship movements.
+The Allies effectively blocked traffic from the Mediterranean Sea at Gibraltar and Suez, and the dreadnought battleships of the Royal Navy's Grand Fleet waited at Scapa Flow to sail out and meet any German offensive threat.
+Late in the war the United States and Britain deployed a large minefield, known as the Northern Barrage, between the Orkney Islands and the coast of Norway to further restrict German ship movements.